 Few drops hot sauce, or more to taste

-1/2 cup of water, or more for a waterier sauce consistency
+½ cup water, or more for a thinner sauce consistency

 Using a food processor, blend the butter and the cauliflower.
-Once combined, add in the cheddar cheese, the nutmeg, hot sauce, salt and pepper and the water.
+Once combined, add in the cheddar cheese, nutmeg, hot sauce, salt, pepper, and water.
 Blend until smooth, adding more water as needed to achieve a creamy sauce consistency.
 Then add in 3 tablespoons of parmesan cheese and blend again.
 Set the sauce aside.

 Preheat your oven or toaster oven to 400 degrees F.

 Top both slices of toasted bread with a healthy spread of the cauliflower Mornay sauce.
-Then top with two tomato slices each, 2 bacon slices each (or more to taste), and a turkey cutlet each.
-Sprinkle with the remaining 2 - 3 tablespoons of parmesan cheese and place on an aluminum foil-lined baking sheet.
+Then, top each with two tomato slices, 1–2 bacon slices, and a turkey cutlet.
+Sprinkle with the remaining 2–3 tablespoons of parmesan cheese and place on an aluminum foil-lined baking sheet.

 Garnish sandwiches with the chives.
 Serve either as two large open-faced sandwiches, or cut each sandwich in half for four more bite-size servings.

 Pro Tip 1: